jtykal/feature-dependencies/README.md

-# Story Dependency Schedule
+# Story/Feature Dependency Schedule

 ## Summary/Description

 ![screenshot](./screenshot.png "This is an example")

-Show stories and their dependencies.
+Show stories (or Features) and their dependencies.
 Color code the dependencies based on their iteration schedule.
 The app respects page-level timebox filtering.

-The app can also be configured to show Feature dependencies and colors dependencies based on release start dates.
+The app can also be configured to show  dependencies and colors dependencies based on start dates.
 The app will automatically detect the name of the lowest level portfolio item name ( Feature is the default ), so this will work in environments that have customized portfolio item names.